 To report the matter to law enforcement (if applicable) and to have assistance in making that report.

-To have an opportunity to appeal a summary determination ending the process, and appeal the determination of a hearing panel or decision-maker.
+To have an opportunity to request reconsideration of the summary determination ending the process, and appeal the determination of a hearing panel or decision-maker.

 When the Complainant is not the reporting Party, the Complainant has full rights to participate in any Equity Resolution Process.